JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/montecarlo_visual_loc.md

 * **RTF (Real Time Factor)**: The RTF defines how much real time passes with each step of simulation time.
 A RTF of 1 implies that simulation time is passing at the same speed as real time.
 The lower the value the slower the simulation will run, which will vary depending on the computer.

-* **Psuedo Console**: This shows the error messages related to the student's code that is sent.
+* **Pseudo Console**: This shows the error messages related to the student's code that is sent.
 In order to print certain debugging information on this console.
 The student is provided with `console.print()` similar to `print()` command in the Python Interpreter.

-**Application Programming Interface**
+## Robot API

 * `from HAL import HAL` - to import the HAL library class.
 This class contains the functions that receives information from the webcam.
 * `from GUI import GUI` - to import the GUI (Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.